Insurance Companies Archives

 Get discovered by millions of expats and reach new markets

-AXA Assistance provide leisure travel insurance in Spain.
-They offer coverage for lost luggage, medical expenses, early return and repatriation, and civil liability.
-With a range of policies available, you’re covered for any eventuality.
-Visit AXA Assistance to calculate your premium.

-Seguros El Corte Inglés is a Spanish company offering a wide range of insurance products.
-Whether you need coverage for your home or car, or even health or life insurance, they have a policy for you.
-Visit El Corte Inglés online to find the coverage you need and calculate your premium.
+La Banque Postale Assurances offers a range of insurance products for your life in France.
+If you’re looking for home insurance, car insurance, legal protection, or supplementary health coverage, they have a policy for you.
+Visit La Banque Postale online and find the coverage you need.

+Allianz Habitation provide home insurance in France.
+They have a range of rates for different situations and optional extras.
+Their handy online tool allows you to find your coverage quickly and easily.
+View different policies and specify your home insurance needs with Allianz Habitation.

+Allianz Auto is a car insurance provider operating in France.
+They offer a range of policies and deals for standard, electric, and semi-autonomous cars.
+They also cover other vehicles such as motorcycles and motorhomes.
+Check out their express tariff and find your quote with just a couple of clicks.

 Insured Nomads is an international insurance company tailored to the needs of the digital nomad generation.
 Whether you’re traveling abroad or making the move to a new lifestyle, you’ll find the right coverage for you with the innovative experts at Insured Nomads.